OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/Lab.md

-# Microsoft Graph for OneDrive for Business
+# Connect to files in OneDrive with the Microsoft Graph

-In this lab, you will use Microsoft Graph to integrate OneDrive for Business with an ASP.NET MVC application.
+In this lab, learn how to access, upload, and download files from OneDrive and OneDrive for Business using the Microsoft Graph, AAD v2 end point, and ASP.NET MVC 5.

 ## Overview
 Through Microsoft Graph API, you can access files in OneDrive, OneDrive for